symfony/symfony-docs/quick_tour/the_controller.rst

 --------------

 That's all there is to it and I'm not even sure you have spent the full 10 minutes.
-You were briefly introduced to bundles in the first part and all the features you've learned about so far are part of the core FrameworkBundle.
-But thanks to bundles, everything in Symfony can be extended or replaced.
+Let's move onto something *very* interesting: the fact that everything in Symfony can be extended or replaced.
 That's the topic of the :doc:`next part of this tutorial <the_architecture>`.